 Along the way, our lawyers sometimes cover additional claims in favor of the former employee: wage and hour violations, unreimbursed expenses, or miscalculation of pay due to improper compensation practices at your company.
 Our ability to identify violations of workplace rights before your separation can often help strengthen your case for unemployment benefits while establishing the basis for additional claims in your favor.

-Unemployment Lawyers in San Francisco, Fresno, Los Angeles, San Diego, Orange County and the Rest of California
+Unemployment Lawyers in San Francisco, Sacramento, Los Angeles, San Diego and Riverside

-To find out more about our law firm’s ability to protect your eligibility for benefits, contact the California unemployment appeal attorneys at Blumenthal, Nordrehaug & Bhowmik in La Jolla for a free consultation.
+To find out more about our law firm’s ability to protect your eligibility for benefits, contact the California unemployment appeal attorneys at Blumenthal Nordrehaug Bhowmik De Blouw LLP in La Jolla for a free consultation.
 If you were fired or laid off from your job, you should be eligible to collect unemployment benefits.
 However, there are strict requirements that must be followed in order to receive such benefits and our labor lawyers have the resources and experience to help make sure that you receive the unemployment money you deserve.

 Appealing the Denial of Your Unemployment Insurance Application

 The laws that govern unemployment in California can be complex.
 As a result, many employees have a difficult time obtaining unemployment benefits California or California unemployment insurance.
 With the California unemployment rate on the rise, this could mean that many former employees may experience problems handling their unemployment benefit claims and unemployment applications.
-Contact an experienced labor lawyer at Blumenthal, Nordrehaug & Bhowmik for free legal advice about filing for unemployment in California to help you determine your eligibility for unemployment benefits.
+Contact an experienced labor lawyer at Blumenthal Nordrehaug Bhowmik De Blouw LLP for free legal advice about filing for unemployment in California to help you determine your eligibility for unemployment benefits.
 Our unemployment lawyers offer free initial consultations for all employment law issues.
-Often times when employees call our labor law offices in San Diego, San Francisco or Los Angeles for free legal advice about unemployment insurance appeals.
+Often times when employees call our labor law offices in San Diego, San Francisco, Los Angeles, Sacramento or Riverside for free legal advice about unemployment insurance appeals.